zcdong/Devguide/book/starting-building.md

 cd ~/src
 git clone https://github.com/PX4/Firmware.git
 ```
 Now its time to build the binaries by compiling the source code.
+But before going straight to the hardware, a [simulation run](simulation-sitl.md) is recommended as the next step.
+Users preferring to work in a graphical development environment should continue with the next section.

 ### NuttX / Pixhawk based boards